Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Assumptions and Definitions

-Here we briefly describe properties of triply-even CSS QECCs $\mathcal{C}_\mathrm{TE}$~\cite{knill_arxiv:quant-ph/9610011} which constitute a sub-class of general CSS QECCs.
-To begin with, we define the weight $|S|$ of a stabilizer generator $S$ as the number of terms not-equal to $I$ in the tensor product representation.
-Actually, a CSS QECC is said to be \textit{even} if the weight of all stabilizer generators $S^X$ is even: $|S^X| = 0 \pmod 2$.
-Similarly, a CSS QECC is said to be \textit{doubly-even} if the weight of all stabilizer generators $S^X$ is multiple of four: $|S^X| = 0 \pmod 4$.
-Important to note that doubly-even CSS QECCs allow transversal implementation of the $P = \sqrt[2]{Z}$ gate.
-This property further generalizes, and a CSS QECC called \textit{triply-even} CSS QECC $\mathcal{C}_\mathrm{TE}$~\cite{betsumiya_jlms_86_1_1-16_2012}, with the weight of all stabilizer generators $S^X$ multiple of eight: $|S^X| = 0 \pmod 8$, allows transversal implementation of the $T = \sqrt[4]{Z}$ gate~\cite{jones_pra_93_052332_2016}.
+Eventually, to introduce an essential property of the triply-even CSS QECCs $\mathcal{C}_\mathrm{TE}$, i.e., a transversal implementation of the $T$ gate without any Clifford corrections, we define the weight $|S|$ of a stabilizer generator $S$ as the number of terms not-equal to $I$ in the tensor product representation.
+Actually, according to the Ref.~\cite{rengaswamy_ieee_jsait_1_2_499-514_2020}, a CSS QECC allows transversal implementation of the $T$ gate without any Clifford corrections if and only if the binary matrix $G$ is triorthogonal, i.e., Eqs.~\ref{eq:condition_1} and \ref{eq:condition_2} are satisfied, and the weight of all the stabilizer generators $S^X$ is multiple of eight: $|S^X| = 0 \pmod 8$~\footnote{This statement is indeed consistent with the claim that the condition $|f_i| = 0 \pmod 8$ is satisfied for all the even weight rows $1 \leq i \leq l$ of the triply-even binary matrix $G$.}.
 An example of such a CSS QECC is $[[15, 1, 3]]$ CSS QECC~\cite{knill_arxiv:quant-ph/9610011}, as well as $[[49, 1, 5]]$ CSS QECC~\cite{bravyi_pra_86_052329_2012}.

+As we can see from the above discussions, triply-even CSS QECCs $\mathcal{C}_\mathrm{TE}$ allow transversal implementation of $X$ gate, $Z$ gate, $\mathrm{C}\text{-}X$ gate (since any type of CSS QECC allows transversal implementation of these quantum gates), and $T$ gate.
+Therefore, only the $H$ gate in the chosen universal set of quantum gates ($X$ gate, $Z$ gate, $\mathrm{C}\text{-}X$ gate, $T$ gate, and $H$ gate) is not transversal and needs to be implemented by the gate teleportation technique, see Sec.~\ref{subsec:gate_teleportation_protocol}, since in case of the triply-even CSS QECCs $\mathcal{C}_\mathrm{TE}$ binary classical linear codes $V$ and $W$ do not satisfy $V = W$.